persicoDev/anime-scraper-py/README.md

 ## scraper-py

- that's a little video scraper i wrote works with some websites.. u can also save ur links to a link.txt
+ that's a little video scraper i wrote works with some websites.. u can also save ur links to a link.txt. actually will only work with animesaturn but not with all of them animes.